valyakin/new-obyteorg/docroot/user/pages/events/_article/article.md

         <div class="date">August 2019</div>
         <div class="title">Crypto Monday meetup in Stuttgart, Germany </div>
         <p>
             Obyte was very pleased to present its technology at one of the premier blockchain/DLT meetups on Germany which was attended by several dozen people and streamed live as well.
 Luke Angell gave a introduction to Obyte for those who were not well acquainted with the project, and Tarmo Annus followed up with a detailed description about the differences between Obyte and Ethereum Smart Contracts, as well as quick tutorial about how to get started writing Smart Contracts on Obyte.
-The presentations concluded with Rui of the Bosch Connectory making a quick demostration of how Bosch had created their own BoschCoin crypto token using Obyte and had integrated BoschCoin payments with certain appliaances in the Connectory like a coffee machine and 3D printer.
+The presentations concluded with Rui of the Bosch Connectory making a quick demostration of how Bosch had created their own BoschCoin crypto token using Obyte and had integrated BoschCoin payments with certain appliances in the Connectory like a coffee machine and 3D printer.
         </p>
         <div class="d-flex">
             <img src="/user/themes/obyte/assets/events/img9.jpg" alt="">